OberlinExCo/OberlinExCo.github.io/resources/readmore.md

 ---
 ## Read More

-<p style="text-align: left"> Many students have written about their experiences with ExCo.
-Read about their experiences here!</p>
+Many students have written about their experiences with ExCo.
+Read about their experiences here!

 <a href="https://www.oberlin.edu/blogs/grateful-oberlin-excos"> Grateful for Oberlin: ExCos </a>